Hajime-Suzuki/React-GraphQL-Tax-App/README.md

 I use [Pug](https://github.com/pugjs/pug) as template engine and render it on [Puppeteer](https://github.com/GoogleChrome/puppeteer) (headless Chrome browser) and print the PDF file.

-#### For Typescript:
+#### For Typescript and GraphQL:

 Since both GraphQL and TS are typed, I feel it's redundant to write GQL schema, and write TS types.
 So, this awesome [Graphql Code Generator](https://github.com/dotansimha/graphql-code-generator) takes care of generating type definition files!
 For client side, it generate React-Apollo components as well!
+With this, I feel back-end and front-end are always in sync, since this tool generates typescript types for both side.
+This is so awesome!